goa-codebet/nimble-docs/docs/guide/customize.md

 As you can see in the `docs/README.md`, most of the contents are written in the YAML front matter.
 Just modify the corresponding section and you should get yours.

-### Projects
+### News

 Actually, it's a pure Markdown file.
 You can use the inline widget `<MarkdownCard>` to show your project, publication or portfolio.
-Check the example at `docs/projects/README.md`.
+Check the example at `docs/news/README.md`.

 You can even add some more sections with Markdown to make this page a resume for you.